 This requirement applies to students who receive federal student aid (includes Federal Pell Grant, Federal Supplemental Educational Opportunity Grant, Subsidized or Unsubsidized Federal Stafford Loans, Federal PLUS and Grad PLUS loans, but not Federal Work-Study) and completely terminate enrollment prior to completing 60% of the enrollment period.

 The amount of Title IV aid an institution must refund to the federal aid programs is determined by the federal return to Title IV funds formula as specified in Section 484B of the Higher Education Act.
 Hendrix College utilizes software provided by the Department of Education to calculate the amount of aid that must be refunded which was initially utilized to pay institutional charges.

 Hendrix students officially withdrawing or requesting a leave of absence at any time during the year must go through the proper process which begins with the Office of the Registrar.
 This process requires students to visit various campus offices and receive signatures confirming the student and the given office have discussed withdrawal details.
 The withdrawal date provided by the Registrar’s Office is utilized to document the last date of enrollment for an official withdrawal in the Return to Title IV calculation.

-A student who earns all failing grades based on non attendance may be considered an unofficial withdrawal for the purposes of Return to Title IV.
+A student who earns all failing grades based on non attendance may be considered an unofficial withdrawal for the purpose of Return to Title IV.
 The documented last date of educational activity will be utilized for the return of Title IV funds calculation in these instances if known.
-If a date cannot be determined, the mid point of the semester is utilized.
+If a date cannot be determined, the mid-point of the semester is utilized.

 Copies of information from the Student Aid Handbook or other regulatory sources can also be made available at the request of the student.